This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 • Analysis and purchase decisions for commitments are made in the context of any negotiated commercial discounts offered to enterprises by the cloud service provider in exchange for overall cloud spend

 • Altogether, the implementation of these strategies drives an organization’s Effective Savings Rate (ESR).
-It is important to note that under utilization of a commitment based discount would also negatively impact ESR as would significant usage not covered by discounts.
+It is important to note that under utilization of a commitment discount would also negatively impact ESR as would significant usage not covered by discounts.

 Inputs & Outputs